fireplusteam/ios-swift-for-vs-code/README.md

 -   Swift/Objective-C/C++ autocompletion
 -   Compatibility with CodeLLDB/lldb-dap
 -   Debug/Run app on Simulators (physical device is currently is not supported)
--   Debug/Run unit/snapshot/UI tests.
+-   Debug/Run unit/snapshot/UI tests/test plans.
 Support running single/multiple tests for a class/target/set of classes
 -   Support code coverage
 -   Run an application on multiple simulator with a single command
 -   Support project/workspace